 Announcements are prepared daily and delivered to each staff member during first period.
-Announcements will be read over the loud speak each day during 2nd period.
-In the event that it is not read, teachers will read aloud to 2nd period groups.
-A copy of the day's announcements will also be posted in the main office.
+Teachers will read the announcements to their student groups each day during 2nd period and then post them.
+A copy of the day's announcements will also be posted in the window of the principal's office and on the web site.